MARSHALL WRITERS' GUILD HOME

 I looked.
 I saw.
 Two battle formations described on the Plaque.
 One blue.
 One gray.
 A Union.
 And a Confederacy.

-Reprinted from Saline Silhouettes, © 2009
+Reprinted from Saline Silhouettes © 2009

 OBEY YOUR DADDY (excerpted)